 During the workshop, students quickly brainstormed a long list of social and environmental concerns, a list of people and organizations affected and/or interested in finding a solution, and a wild assortment of ideas for potential solutions to the issues that were closest to their hearts.
 Working in groups of four, they then prototyped six solutions.
 Their next steps were to fine-tune those prototypes, gather feedback, make further refinements and pitch to a panel of industry experts.

 In facilitating the Global Academy workshop, we combined analog and digital tools.
-Doing so gave the students an experience with both.
-The use of digital tools such as Stormz maximizes engagement for millennials.
-It’s neat to see how many more ideas young people can come up with when they are typing on a keyboard or touchscreen rather than writing on post-it notes.
+A big thank you goes out to Stormz for donating the licenses and on-site technology that made this event possible.
+The use of digital tools such as Stormz maximizes engagement.
+It’s neat to see how many more ideas people can come up with when they are typing on a keyboard or touchscreen rather than writing on post-it notes.

 Over the years we have figured out how to get people to experience what flexibility and originality is all about, and to become motivated to flex their creative thinking muscles.
 Everyone has those muscles, but few people know how to exercise them.
 During workshops and other events, we don’t need to give participants a lecture to let them experience a big “AHA” moment; we just need to give them a playful exercise followed by a facilitated debrief of the exercise!
 They realize that they CAN be creative problem solvers, and in fact, they already are.
 They just have to exercise their creative thinking muscles with a little more frequency.
 Now that they know how to use those muscles, they can no longer use the excuse, “I am just not creative.”